Legal Header

 Fuel, Flare, and Vent Data Trends

-In 2021, fuel gas use increased to 28.25 109 m3.
-In 2020, there was a change in the fuel gas definition within both Directive 060 and Directive 017.
-Volumes that would have previously been reported as fuel gas are now being reported as vent gas.
-For example, the previous definition of fuel gas would have included gas used to drive a pneumatic device.
-However, since this gas is vented to the atmosphere, we changed the definitions to now consider this as vent gas and require it to be reported as such in Petrinex.
+In 2023, fuel gas use decreased to 27.4 109 m3.
+In 2020, there was a change in the fuel gas definition in Directive 060 and Directive 017.
+Volumes that would have previously been reported as fuel gas are now reported as vent gas.

-In 2021, flare volume increased to 1168.33 106 m3.
-The flare volume increase may be contributed to operators making efforts to minimize venting in effort to meet the new Directive 060 limits by routing vented emissions to combustion equipment.
-This would result in an actual increase in the reported flare volume.
+In 2023, flare volume increased to 1303.5 106 m3.
+The flare volume increase may be attributed to operators trying to minimize venting to meet the new Directive 060 limits by routing vented emissions to combustion equipment and development in new fields where conservation infrastructure is not established.

 OneStop Data

-Venting in Onestop, which includes source-specific emissions, along with fugitives, increased to 586.07 106 m3.
-When comparing the total venting in Petrinex with the total venting in Onestop, it is apparent there are potential data quality issues.
+Venting reported in OneStop, which includes source-specific emissions and fugitive emissions, decreased to 343.4 106 m3.
+When comparing the total venting in Petrinex with the total venting in OneStop, the values align more closely than the difference observed in previous years.
 According to the reporting definitions, the two numbers should be very similar.